 - Baby care products

-Nutritional Hemp Seed Benefits
+Nutritional Hemp Information

 “Despite its use in our diet for hundreds of years, hempseed has surprisingly little research published on its physiological effects,” according to the St Boniface Hospital Research Centre out of the University of Manitoba and Institute of Cardiovascular Sciences.
 “This may have been in the past because the psychotropic properties wrongly attributed to hemp would complicate any conclusions obtained through its study.
 Hemp has a botanical relationship to drug/medicinal varieties of Cannabis.
 However, hempseed no longer contains psychotropic action and instead may provide significant health benefits.
 Hempseed has an excellent content of omega-3 and omega-6 fatty acids.”